San Rafael, Veracruz: History

 Rafael Martínez de la Torre, a Mexican landowner, offered land on the other side of the Bobos River to the French colonists, who then founded San Rafael, named after their benefactor.

 There were three main waves of French to the area in the 19th century.
 By the late 19th century, the French colonists has economic and political clout, but the assimilation process was beginning as men began to drop French for Spanish for most business use and marriage with Mexicans began to be accepted.
 Bilingual French-Spanish education in San Rafael remained until the Mexican Revolution.
 The Revolution changed the community as foreign presence and especially land ownership was seen as a threat to Mexico, rather as something to help it develop, meaning that “being French” no longer had advantages.
 While they still held economic power and still were innovating, for example introducing banana production during this time, they needed to integrate more with the local mestizo elite in order to preserve their lands and businesses.
 Legal and family ties to Europe faded.
 By the mid 20th century, the use of the French language mostly disappeared despite some efforts to maintain it.

 The area was part of the Martín de la Torre region from 1882 until 1930, when San Rafael became head of a municipality called Santiago de la Hoz, with the town's name changed to Manuela Acuña.
 However, within a year, the territory was reintegrated into Martínez de la Torre.
 It remained so until the current municipality of San Rafael was created in 2003.

 These French introduced modern methods of pollinating vanilla to Mexico which they then exported to France for many years.

-Many of the last names in this area are French.
-People with light skin and eyes are not uncommon.

-Geography and environment
+Geography

 It is 285 km from Xalapa and 120 from Poza Rica near the Costa Esmeralda.
 The area is filled with hills, mountains, cattle pastures and banana fields.
 Most of the lands is under use for cultivation and pasture.

+Hydrography

 Its main surface water is the Bobos River.
 With heavy rain, the area is subject to flooding Major flooding occurred in 1999 with much of the population in shelters and food scarce.
 It also damaged citrus crops.
 Other significant flooding occurred in 2005 and 2009.

 Water pollution is the main cause of environmental degradation in the municipality.
 This includes Poto Lake and the Bobos River.
 The municipality has partnered with the Universidad Autónoma Metropolitana to study and remedy environmental problems in the area.

+Climate

 The climate is hot and humid with an average temperature of 35C in the summer and 18C in the winter.
 Humidity is between 80 and 90% year round.
 There is rain year round, but it is especially heavy in September and October which can cause the Bobos to flood.
 From late summer to early fall, hurricanes are also possible.
 Average annual precipitation is between 106 and 153 cm.
 In winter, cold fronts called “nortes” can lower temperatures to near freezing.